Back to all posts

 If there are any key challenges facing your company in the near future, such as growth opportunities or new hires who may need training, forecasting can help identify these issues early on so that they can be addressed before they become problems later down the road (and before they become costly).

 After all, you can’t expect all of your existing resources to stay on for the whole duration of your projects.
-That’s why accounting for that wiggle room, the come and go situation, is a part of building realistic expectations from your human resource planning and forecasting.
+That’s why accounting for that wiggle room, the come-and-go situation, is a part of building realistic expectations from your human resource planning and forecasting.

 4. It uncovers industry trends

-As every other business, yours is going to be impacted by the state of the industry, competition, and world events in general.
+As with every other business, yours is going to be impacted by the state of the industry, competition, and world events in general.

 For example, at points when lots of industries are in decline (think back: COVID-19), a multitude of companies have to adjust their human resource planning and dive into resource optimization

-But when your industry is facing an upward trend, you can expect more projects in the pipeline and adjust your resource forecasting model accordingly.
+However, when your industry is facing an upward trend, you can expect more projects in the pipeline and adjust your resource forecasting model accordingly.

 An example of resource forecasting